 - Routine Practices are based on the premise that all clients/patients/residents are potentially infectious, even when asymptomatic, and that these standards of practice should be used routinely during all care.
-Routine practices include but are not limited to: - PCRA: HCW conducting a point-of-care risk assessment (PCRA) prior to client/patient/resident interaction to determine PPE use; - PRA: Staff/visitors conducting personal risk assessment to identify controls already in place and determine if additional measures are required; - Hand hygiene: A general term referring to any action of hand cleaning.
+Routine practices include but are not limited to: - PCRA: HCW conducting a point-of-care risk assessment (PCRA) prior to client/patient/resident interaction to determine PPE use;

+- PRA: Staff/visitors conducting personal risk assessment to identify controls already in place and determine if additional measures are required; - Hand hygiene: A general term referring to any action of hand cleaning.
 Hand hygiene relates to the removal of visible soil and removal or killing of transient microorganisms from the hands.
 Hand hygiene may be accomplished using soap and running water or an alcohol-based hand rub.
-Hand hygiene includes surgical hand antisepsis;

-- PPE: The use of PPE (e.g., gloves, gown, mask, eye protection) to prevent staff contact with a client's/patient's/resident's blood, body fluids, secretions, excretions, mucous membranes, non-intact skin, or soiled items; - Control of the environment: Describes the structural design of an institution and design measures (e.g., cleaning and disinfecting of equipment and surfaces, bed placement in shared rooms, and location of ABHR dispensers); - Administrative controls: Policies and procedures related to the IPAC program, staff education, staffing levels, immunization, etc.; - Engineering controls: Physical or mechanical measures put in place to help reduce the risk of infection to staff and/or to clients/patients/residents (e.g., installation of ABHR at the point-of-care, installation of sharps containers at the point-of-care, ventilation).21 - Additional Precautions refer to IPAC interventions (e.g., PPE, accommodation, additional environmental cleaning) to be used in addition to Routine Practices to protect staff and clients/patients/residents by interrupting transmission of suspected or identified infectious agent; Based on presenting symptoms, droplet and contact or airborne precautions can be implemented. - If a client/patient/resident develops symptoms in accordance with Appendix 1, IPAC measures including Additional Precautions should be implemented immediately.13 - Isolation of symptomatic clients/patients/residents: - Symptomatic clients/patients/residents: - Isolate immediately and implement Additional Precautions. - HCWs/Staff to wear PPE as determined by their PCRA or PRA. - Place signage outside client/patient/resident's room, on the door, indicating to HCWs/Staff/visitors that Additional Precautions are required. - For symptomatic clients/patients/residents if COVID-19 or Influenza is suspected, see early treatment/therapeutics recommendations in Section 6.2 and Section 8.2. - Notify the local PHU. - Notify all staff, clients/patients/residents, and families as soon as an outbreak is suspected or confirmed. - Encourage clients/patients/residents with suspect gastroenteritis to remain in their rooms until 48 hours symptom-free and provide them with tray food service.
+Hand hygiene includes surgical hand antisepsis; - PPE: The use of PPE (e.g., gloves, gown, mask, eye protection) to prevent staff contact with a client's/patient's/resident's blood, body fluids, secretions, excretions, mucous membranes, non-intact skin, or soiled items; - Control of the environment: Describes the structural design of an institution and design measures (e.g., cleaning and disinfecting of equipment and surfaces, bed placement in shared rooms, and location of ABHR dispensers); - Administrative controls: Policies and procedures related to the IPAC program, staff education, staffing levels, immunization, etc.; - Engineering controls: Physical or mechanical measures put in place to help reduce the risk of infection to staff and/or to clients/patients/residents (e.g., installation of ABHR at the point-of-care, installation of sharps containers at the point-of-care, ventilation). - Additional Precautions refer to IPAC interventions (e.g., PPE, accommodation, additional environmental cleaning) to be used in addition to Routine Practices to protect staff and clients/patients/residents by interrupting transmission of suspected or identified infectious agent; Based on presenting symptoms, droplet and contact or airborne precautions can be implemented. - If a client/patient/resident develops symptoms in accordance with Appendix, IPAC measures including Additional Precautions should be implemented immediately. - For symptomatic clients/patients/residents if COVID-19 or Influenza is suspected, see early treatment/therapeutics recommendations in Appendix B. - Notify the local PHU. - Notify all staff, clients/patients/residents, and families as soon as an outbreak is suspected or confirmed. - Encourage clients/patients/residents with suspect gastroenteritis to remain in their rooms until 48 hours symptom-free and provide them with tray food service.